My daughter came down the stairs, sobbing uncontrollably, her phone in her hand.

 “Mom, what am I going to do?” she wailed.

 There’s no prescription for this.
-(If only.)
-But with the singular perspective that getting past something and then looking back can give you, here’s what I can see now helped us then.
+(If only).
+But with the singular perspective that getting past something and then looking back can give you, here’s what I can see now helped us.

-2. Be present.
 When someone has left your teen or young adult’s life, they need you to be there more than ever.
 “There” might be on a bed, holding a weeping child and supplying fresh tissues.
 “There” might be hovering nearby in the house, waiting to be summoned closer.
 “There” might be on the road, driving to wherever your heartbroken child is.
-“There” might be (or might have to be) on your phone, anytime, day or night.
-While you’re “there,” you might very well not be doing or saying anything.
+“There” might be (or might have to be) on your phone anytime, day or night.
+While you’re “there,” you might not be doing or saying anything.
 But presence speaks love loudly and deeply.

 Along the way, we blasted the most upbeat Christmas music we could find and admired the holiday lights displays people in our neighborhood had just put up that day.
 It didn’t fix my teen’s problem.
 It didn’t even make her forget about it.
 But it layered laughter and love on top of it.

-I also knew it wasn’t going to help if I asked, “What’s wrong?” every time she looked upset.
+I also knew it wouldn’t help if I asked, “What’s wrong?” every time she looked upset.
 I knew what was wrong.
 Or I thought I did.
 So I told her, “I’m here to listen anytime you want to talk.
 I won’t badger you.
-But will you just promise me that if something new is wrong, you’ll tell me?”
+But will you just promise me that you’ll tell me if something new is wrong?”
 I needed to know that if I saw “something” on her face, she’d tell me if it was a new “something” or an understandable continuation of the old “something.”

 We also got to the point where, if I just couldn’t stand the wondering and had to check in, all I had to do was say her ex-boyfriend’s name with an implied question mark, and she’d nod her head to let me know, “Yes, this is still what’s wrong.
 No, there’s nothing you can do about it.”

-Hold onto hope for a better day that, from where you’re both standing right now, might seem impossible.
+Hold onto hope for a better day that might seem impossible from where you’re both standing right now.
 Months after my teen’s initial heartbreak moment (many months, to be perfectly honest, because the price of love is sometimes grief, and when it is, there’s no rushing through it), I got this text from her: “I’m really happy to have finally made it to this place.”

 “This place” was not just where she felt her heart had healed.
 “This place” was also where she felt she had finally — finally— been able to forgive her heartbreaker.
-“This place” was where she was able to see what she’d gained from all she’d lost.
+“This place” was where she could see what she’d gained from all she’d lost.
 And even though every step of the way there had felt like stumbling in the dark, “this place” was somewhere I knew we’d made it to together.